ethanlee515/IIAS-Spendings-Tracker/README.md

 # IIAS Spendings Tracker
-Built for a trip to Israel with my colleagues from Academia Sinica.
+Built for a trip to Israel with my colleagues.
 Helps track spendings for bureaucracy purposes.